Martha Crone begins her 23rd year as Garden Curator in the 49th year of the Garden.

 On May 30th Martha Crone was interviewed on WCCO radio by Darragh Aldrick.
-She estimated that 10,000 people came to the Garden each Sunday in May and offered thanks to Friends member Miss Gene Dorman who helped out on busy days (1).
-Today, those visitation estimates seem high, but her number of 10,000 could seem more reasonable if she meant all the Sundays of May in total.
+Martha spoke about the Garden and her slide lectures about which she received many responses.
+(3) She estimated that 10,000 people came to the Garden each Sunday in May and offered thanks to Friends member Miss Gene Dorman who helped out on busy days (3).
+Those May visitation estimates seem wrong since her visitor count estimate for the year was 80,000, but her number of 10,000 could seem more reasonable if she meant all the Sundays of May in total.

-During the Spring Martha planted six species that were noted in her log for the first time.
+During the Spring Martha planted six species that were noted in her log for the first time and these are first time in the Garden also.
 Most are not native.

-IN the Friends’ Newsletter (Vol. 3 No. 3, July 1955) Editor Martha Crone wrote about the Summer birds, Moneywort, the Tall Bellflower, what you would find blooming along the woodland paths from Spring into Summer, and potato seeds.
-About the value of the Wildflower Garden she wrote:
+In the Summer Newsletter (Vol. 3 No. 3, July 1955), Martha Crone wrote about the Summer birds, Moneywort, the Tall Bellflower, what you would find blooming along the woodland paths from Spring into Summer, and potato seeds.
+About the value of the Wild Flower Garden she wrote:

 “The propagation of wild flowers or in other words the flowers that were here originally when white man came, is a worthwhile service to the community.
 Only a few varieties of wild flowers are normally found growing in any one locality.
 Rarely are there more than a few different sorts at anyone time in wild areas.
 Here is the Wild Flower Garden - in an area of only 13 acres, there is a greater variety of vegetation than can only be found in greatly scattered territories.
 This is the result of the introduction of hundreds of native varieties as well as many from other states which offer real advantage to the garden."